The Aladdin Gyro-Cery; the Jam’s 4th album; Corvus & Co.’s vegan stir fry

 1. Aladdin Gyro-Cery, the late night kebab, shawarma, rice-platter, mezze-appetizer, and Mediterranean-salad gyro shop—open until 2 am, and 2:30 on the weekends— is always crowded with cohorts of students bunched around one of the many booths and tables spread across the capacious, bright white linoleum layout.
 I keep landing here to get their delicious and sloppy vegan foule and olive oil pita pocket sandwich.

-I take it as a good sign (in this student strip plentiful with tasty cheap-eats options) that there’s invariably a long line at the hectic front counter where the alert staff takes orders as kitchen workers yell out numbers and place your food on red plastic trays.
+I take it as a good sign (in this student strip plentiful with other tasty cheap-eats options) that there’s invariably a long line at the hectic front counter where the alert staff takes orders as kitchen workers yell out numbers and place your food on red plastic trays.
 Rest assured, the line moves quickly and lends itself to late night conversations, struck up among hungry, Existential strangers.

 The one time they were out of the foule (a traditional Ethiopian comfort food made from mashed fava beans, Berbere spice, garlic, and cumin), I happily went with their Fried Veggie Sandwich, a warm, fluffy pita pocket jammed with tahini-doused roasted cauliflower and fresh lettuce falling out the sides.